fulanii/fulanii/README.md

 ### Hi there 👋

+I'm Yassine currently learning how to code slowly, starting with pyton then i'll be learning JavaScript after i master te basic of Python.

 <!--
 **fulanii/fulanii** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.